 By the 20th century, hats were pretty much worn by everyone in the West when they went outdoors, as it kept the sun off in the summer and kept the head warm in the winter.
 In addition to this, in the cities there was an amazing amount of industrial dirt and grime and the hats were good for keeping the dirt off the head and out of the hair.

-Men’s hats are easily removed, but women’s hats with ribbons, bows, flowers and other decorations can be quite a production to remove, especially if they are anchored with hatpins.
-Women might also risk messing up their hairdos if they had to remove their hats.
+Men’s hats are easily removed, but women’s hats with ribbons, bows, flowers and other decorations can be quite a task to remove, especially if they are anchored with hatpins, messing up their hairdos.
 Hence, only the men were expected to remove their hats as a mark of respect.
 Proper hat etiquette defines that while removing the hat, the lining should never show, for obvious reasons.
 One must always hold the hat in such a way that the outside is all that is visible.

 Men generally ‘tipped’ their hats, or removed them, in the presence of women as a sign of good manners and respect.
 This developed into removing one’s hat when indoors as a sign of respect and trust.
 When entering a home or a building, a hat was generally removed immediately upon entering.